Funny thing, this running game.

 It was the Los Angeles Marathon that provided the annual carrot that kept him running.
 But once he started, he never stopped.

 By the time we met for the first time in March 2018, he had run all 33 City of Los Angeles Marathons, while I had broadcast all 33.
 When we compared notes, we leaned how oddly similar our life arcs through running had been.

-Perhaps the least important, but most highly visible, difference between us, I am the taller white guy.
-He is the fitter black guy.
+Perhaps the least important, but most highly visible, difference between us is our color.
+I am the taller white guy.
+He is the shorter, but fitter, black guy.

-If we had both remained in our hometown of St. Louis, the chances that we would have ever crossed paths in our seven decades on the planet would’ve been infinitesimal as St. Louis has always been a racially divided city.
+We both realized that if we had remained in our hometown of St. Louis, the chances that we would have ever crossed paths in our seven decades on the planet would’ve been infinitesimal, as St. Louis has always been a racially divided city.